The luxury Seven Stars Resort on Grace Bay Beach

 Resorts on Grace Bay Beach, Providenciales.

-The island of Providenciales hosts a wide range of luxury resorts, many of which are located directly on the world-famous Grace Bay Beach.
-There’s a perfect choice awaiting, whether you’re looking for the extravagance of one of our larger resorts, or the laid-back ambiance of a smaller getaway.
+The island of Providenciales has a wide range of luxury resorts, many of which are located directly on the world-famous Grace Bay Beach.
+There’s a hotel or resort for every traveler, whether you’re looking for the extravagance of one of the larger resorts or the laid-back ambiance of a smaller boutique hotel.

-The array of budget options in Turks and Caicos isn’t as extensive, yet there are some great choices as well.
-The best value hotels tend to be found a little inland, yet many are within easy walking distance of the beach.
+While the options for budget hotels in Turks and Caicos aren't very extensive, there are some great choices.
+These hotels tend to be found a little inland.
+Many are still within easy walking distance of the beach.

-If you want to simply relax and not have to worry about transport, choosing where to dine, and what to do, an all-inclusive resort may be the best choice for your stay.
-There are several such resorts on Providenciales, each with different price ranges.
+If you simply want to relax and not worry about transport, choosing where to eat, and deciding what to do, an all-inclusive resort may be the best choice.
+There are several all-inclusive resorts on Providenciales offering stays at different price points.

 Umbrellas and loungers on Grace Bay Beach in the Turks and Caicos